 Mike met his wife Julie in the second grade, and they have two girls.
 Besides life with his family and pastoring his church, Mike enjoys reading, running, rocking on his front porch (practicing for old age), and surfing.

-She has authored the women’s book It’s No Secret, written for the Huffington Post Religion blog, edited Encouragement for Today, and contributed to the NIV Real Life Devotional Bible.
-She speaks at conferences and women’s events across the nation.
+She has published books, written for the Huffington Post, been interviewed by Fast Company, edited Encouragement for Today devotions, and contributed to the NIV Real Life Devotional Bible.
+Rachel speaks at conferences and women’s events.

-With a master’s degree in communication studies, Rachel is on faculty at the University of North Carolina in Wilmington—where her husband Rick is her boss.
+With a master’s degree in communication studies, Rachel is on faculty at the University of North Carolina in Wilmington—where she teaches alongside her husband Rick.
+She also runs the Novel Confidence coaching company for aspiring writers.

-Rachel has worked with Mike Ashcraft for the last ten years creating content for sermon series for Port City Community Church, her home church.
+Rachel worked with Mike Ashcraft for over ten years creating content for sermon series for Port City Community Church.

 Follow Rachel on Twitter at @RachelOlsen